Proof of Jury Duty Employer: Everything You Need to Know

 Can a Company Require Its Employee to Provide Proof of Jury Duty?

 In a short answer, yes, and employer can require proof of jury duty.
 In some states, the employer has the right to request proof from the local court system that the employee was summoned to the court for jury duty.

 Proof of service to the court can be useful if the employee tells you he or she will be at jury duty for the week if you suspect some untruthfulness.
-As an employer, you would want to know that your employee is honest and not doing other that what he is civically obligated to do.
+As an employer, you would want to know that your employee is honest and not doing other than what he is civically obligated to do.

 In many cases, jurors are asked to report for two or more days to serve.
 If that happens, he or she may obtain a juror history report by request to use for payroll needs.
 All jurors are in charge of asking for the pertinent documentation for the employer.

-Check your local and state laws to find out of you may ask for proof of jury duty from an employee.
+Check your local and state laws to find out if you may ask for proof of jury duty from an employee.
 You will find the laws and ordinances that are in place that pertain to jury duty.
 It is important to follow these laws so that you are properly treating the employee accordingly.